opentensor/developer-docs/docs/dynamic-tao/sdk-cheat-sheet.md

 scatter_stake = await asyncio.gather(*[ sub.add_stake( hotkey, coldkey, netuid, amount ) for netuid in range(64) ] )

-## Example: Viewing slippage rates
+## Example: Viewing exchange rates

 The following script displays exchange rates for a subnet alpha token, with and without slippage.